 - 1. Death or serious harm to a child that was or should have been in receipt of services, either from the Council or a Partner Agency. - 2.
 Major Health and Safety Incident affecting Council employees, Buildings or related Infrastructure. - 3.
 There is risk to Council's Financial Standing from overspending its revenue budget, failing to deliver savings and a reliance on reserves. - 4.
 There is a risk that historical errors in Pension Scheme member data will lead to materially incorrect calculation of the Pension's liability figure and qualification of the Council's annual Statement of Accounts and Pension Fund Accounts.
 Work to ensure that membership data is complete and accurate has to be ongoing.
 A piece of work is currently underway to reconcile member data and to ensure that, by the time of the next triennial valuation, systems and processes maintain 100% accuracy.
 Any material errors or misstatements will be corrected as part of the audit process. - 5.
 There is an ongoing risk of a cyber-attack and/or major loss of IT and a consequential Data Breach, Financial Loss and Business Interruption. - 6.
-Death or serious harm to a Vulnerable Adult who was or should have been, in receipt of services, either from the Council or a Partner Agency. - 7.
-Following the Grenfell Fire tragedy residents of tower blocks in the borough are not safe or do not feel safe from fire following reassurance, advice, interim measures and completed, in progress or scheduled remedial actions to improve Fire Safety. - 8.
-Regulatory censure and Safeguarding Failure arising from deficient process for new and ongoing employee vetting. - 9.
-There is a risk that the Council will fail to comply with its obligations in relation to the Protection of Freedoms Act 2012. - 10.
-There is a risk the Council will be unable to deliver critical and essential services owing to a Business Continuity Incident.
+There is a risk that the statement of accounts will receive a modified / disclaimer opinion for 2020/21, 2021/22 and 2022/23, which is dependent upon the completion of the audits and expected future legislation from the Government relating to the backlog of accounts. - 7.
+Death or serious harm to a Vulnerable Adult who was or should have been, in receipt of services, either from the Council or a Partner Agency. - 8.
+Following the Grenfell Fire tragedy residents of tower blocks in the borough are not safe or do not feel safe from fire following reassurance, advice, interim measures and completed, in progress or scheduled remedial actions to improve Fire Safety. - 9.
+Regulatory censure and Safeguarding Failure arising from deficient process for new and ongoing employee vetting.

-- 11. Enforcement Action/ Regulatory Censure owing to non-compliance with the Building Safety Act. - 12.
+- 10. There is a risk that the Council will fail to comply with its obligations in relation to the Protection of Freedoms Act 2012. - 11.
+There is a risk the Council will be unable to deliver critical and essential services owing to a Business Continuity Incident. - 12.
+Enforcement Action/ Regulatory Censure owing to non-compliance with the Building Safety Act. - 13.
 Risk of exploitation of Supply Chain vulnerabilities or shocks impacting Council Services, Vendors and Partners.